 The Population Register Centre charges Statistics Finland with the task of conducting yearly a sample survey on correctness of address information.
 Around 11,000 people are asked whether their address in the Population Information System is correct.
-In the 2011 survey, the address was correct for 99.0 per cent of the respondents.
+In the 2012 survey, the address was correct for 98.9 per cent of the respondents.
+The nonresponse rate of the survey was 16.9 per cent.